Digital Marketing KPIs: The Ultimate Guide

 1. The price per lead

 This measure displays the cost of each lead generated.
-As a result, we can see how much money we spent from the budget to acquire a new contact.
+As a result, we can see how much money we spent on the budget to acquire a new contact.
 The purpose is to see if the amount invested is reasonable in comparison to the work required to obtain the lead.
 Within a given time, frame, it is vital to assess the amount of time and money spent on the approach.
 During this stage, the investment must be made in direct proportion to the number of leads obtained.

 2. The cost of each conversion